 - Before the revolution.
 30% of the Cuban population was illiterate and 90% of the population was illiterate and semi-illiterate combined.
 Now, Cuba has 98% literacy rate, average 12th grade schooling and the 9th grade minimum education level, which together with other educational indices indicates Cuba's place as the first worldwide in educational matters.
-This impressing record has been achieved by a small nation

-- with modest resources while being under economic blockade.
-The extraordinary conduct of Cuba in providing equal opportunity to everyone has been accomplished in a world that over 800 million are illiterate and 115 million children do not have the possibility to even attend primary school. - Cuban literacy method "Yes, I Can", designed by Cuban professors and implemented with the participation of thousands of Cuban pedagogical advisers, up to this date more than 2.7 million illiterate people in 22 countries have been taught to read and write; and above 600,000 illiterate people are currently studying, learning to read and write in the languages of their countries, not only in Spanish.
+This impressing record has been achieved by a small nation with modest resources while being under economic blockade.
+The extraordinary conduct of Cuba in providing equal opportunity to everyone has been accomplished in a world that over 800 million are illiterate and 115 million children do not have the possibility to even attend primary school. - Cuba's contribution to education has not been limited only to its people.
+With the Cuban literacy method "Yes, I Can", designed by Cuban professors and implemented with the participation of thousands of Cuban pedagogical advisers, up to this date more than 2.7 million illiterate people in 22 countries have been taught to read and write; and above 600,000 illiterate people are currently studying, learning to read and write in the languages of their countries, not only in Spanish.
 Furthermore, Cuban universities have provided government-sponsored scholarships to nearly 30,000 students from 121 countries and these are children from poor families, on many occasions from rural areas in their countries.
 Of those nearly 30,000 students, some 23,000 are being trained in Cuba as doctors.